-Since the amazing success of The Passion of the Christ in 2004, Hollywood has become more open to offering faith-based features.
-This weekend, for instance, the sequel to the surprise commercial hit God’s Not Dead hits theaters nationwide.
+Since the amazing success of The Passion of the Christ in 2004, order Hollywood has become more open to offering faith-based features.
+This weekend, physician for instance, ailment the sequel to the surprise commercial hit God’s Not Dead hits theaters nationwide.
 (Check out our review of God’s Not Dead 2 here.)

 Looking back over the past twelve years, there have been several major success stories and a few failures along the way (including the painful Left Behind 2014 disaster flick starring Nicholas Cage).
 With that in mind, we decided to come up with a list of five must-see faith-based films that have hit theaters since The Passion.